-- 1) Demonstrate an understanding of medical case reports of patients. - 2) Interpret laboratory results with regards to the pathophysiologic changes due to diseases. - 3) Identify the pharmaceutical care issues from the clerked cases. apply the principles of drug management to resolve pharmaceutical care issues associated with it.
+- I) demonstrate an understanding of medical case reports of patients. - 2) interpret laboratory results with regards to the pathophysiologic changes due to diseases. - identify the pharmaceutical care issues from the clerked cases. apply the principles of drug management to resolve pharmaceutical care issues associated with it.